SFTtech/openage/doc/building.md

 **A**

-- Coincidentially, the exact same question crosses my mind whenever I have to build an `automake` project, so I can sympathize.
+- Coincidentally, the exact same question crosses my mind whenever I have to build an `automake` project, so I can sympathize.
 - Unfortunately, it's not as simple as invoking a compiler.
 Building `openage` involves code generation and the building of Cython